Listen As You Wish: Audio based Event Detection via Text-to-Audio Grounding in Smart Cities: The Proposed CGI Model

 \subsection{Grounding and Learning}

-In this section, we introduce the grounding module which works on the obtained features of two modalities to estimate the specific on-set and off-set in the audio for TAG task.
-Considering that the audio snippets which have greater correlations with the corresponding query are more likely to be the desired grounding results, we directly compute the similarity score between the audio and query features to obtain a similarity vector with the audio length $I$ as follows:
+The grounding module of the proposed CGI model is employed in this section, which works on the obtained features of two modalities to estimate the specific on-set and off-set in the audio for TAG task.
+Considering that the audio snippets which have greater correlations with the corresponding query are more likely to be the desired grounding results, we directly compute the similarities between the audio snippets and sentence query features to obtain a vector with the audio length $I$ as follows:

 Following the previous method \cite{xu2021text}, the binary cross-entropy (BCE) loss is applied as the training criterion, which is calculated as: